ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Since both SPF and DKIM are aligned, they can be used to determine if the message has a DMARC pass result.
-If the result is not pass, then the policy domain's DMARC record is used to determine the appropriate policy.
-In this case, since the RFC5322.From domain has a DMARC record, that is the policy domain.
+If the result is not pass, then the policy domain's DMARC Policy Record is used to determine the appropriate policy.
+In this case, since the RFC5322.From domain has a DMARC Policy Record, that is the policy domain.

 ### Deep Tree Walk Example